Sergio Acosta-3rd, Wiantinaug

 Diego returns to Keewaydin after several summers away.
 A camper through Wilderness, he is currently studying electrical engineering at the Universidad de Navarra in San Sebastián, Spain.
 Diego will assist in kayaking, canoeing, soccer, climbing, and more in Moosalamoo this summer.
 Diego was born and raised in Caracas, Venezuela.

 Pete was a camper in the early 1980s, including Wilderness.
 He then went on to work on the Waramaug staff for three summers.
 Pete lives in Hinesburg, VT and teaches in Williston.
 An outdoor enthusiast, Pete is excited to oversee the Wangan Room operations again this summer.

 Ron has been on staff in Wiantinaug, Moosalamoo and on Wilderness.
 He also directed the Trip School for several years.
-In the off season, Ron is an engineering consultant, runs adventure trips and has a farm in Colombia.
+In the off-season, Ron is an engineering consultant, runs adventure trips and a nature reserve where he is developing ecotourism in Colombia.
 He will assist with kayaking in Wiantinaug.

 Mimi is the wife of Pete Cahn and helps out in the office.
 She has also been seen helping Pete move wangans and getting the Wangan Room set up.
 Her full-time job is at the University of Vermont Health Center as a Speech-Language Pathologist.

 Ben Cordero- 12th, Wilderness Staff

 Ben is a graduate of St. Lawrence University in western New York and has a master’s degree in social work from University of Michigan.
 Ben now lives in Canton, MI with his wife, Margery, and son, Oskar, where he is a school counselor at Northville High School.